zsparal/api-documentation/source/reference/v2/chargebacks-api/get-chargeback.rst

 Retrieve a single chargeback by its ID.
 Note the original payment's ID is needed as well.

-If you do not know the original payment's ID, you can use the :ref:`chargebacks list endpoint <v2/chargebacks-list>`.
+If you do not know the original payment's ID, you can use the :doc:`chargebacks list endpoint </reference/v2/chargebacks-api/list-chargebacks>`.

 Parameters
 ----------